ModelEarth/panels/issues/README.md

 Browse to the root of your site collection: https://[youraccount].sharepoint.com/SitePages/
+(If the black bar does not appear on the top, hit refresh)

 Go to Settings icon > Site information > View all site Settings